MaxMood96/lod-cloud-draw/README.md

     cargo build --release

+For `lod-cloud-site` use the following command:

+    RUSTFLAGS="-C target-feature=+crt-static" cargo build --target x86_64-unknown-linux-gnu --release

-This will create a binary under target/release/lod-cloud-draw that can be used to create cloud diagrams
+This will create a binary under `target/x86_64-unknown-linux-gnu/release/lod-cloud-draw` that can be used to create cloud diagrams

 ### Requirements